Akansha1409/email-assistance/README.md

 - Scalable and secure API layer

 ### 🔹 Chrome Extension
-- Quick access to AI email assistance inside the browser
+- Brings AI-powered reply generation directly into Gmail
-- Allows drafting replies without switching tabs
+- Allows quick access to the AI without switching contexts
-- Lightweight and fast integration
+- Lightweight and easy to install

 ---